This post may contain affiliate links. See our affiliate disclaimer here.

 Many RVers place the litter box in the shower, but we found this not to be an ideal solution.
 Moving the box every time we showered and trying to keep litter from going down the drain was frustrating.

-We tried a few solutions before fining the perfect spot for Mr. Man’s litter box.
+We tried a few solutions before finding the perfect spot for Mr. Man’s litter box.
 After nixing the shower solution, we removed our dinette table and placed a litter box cabinet in that space.
+Later, I wanted to use the dinette space for an office, so we created a litter box room under the steps in the storage bay of our fifth wheel.

 For full-time RV living with cats, make sure to purchase a litter box with a lid to limit odor and tracking of litter.
-In a small space, you are also going to want to shell out the extra money for quality cat litter that reduces odor, and clean the box at least once each day.
+In a small space, you are also going to want to shell out the extra money for quality cat litter that reduces odor and clean the box at least once each day.

 Keeping Cats Happy in an RV